Friday, 2 November 2012

 "Well, he was.
 Your mother said this very definitely.
 And she wouldn't have made a mistake about it."

 "You're absolutely certain of this, are you?
-Not from Kent?
-Not from Kent?
-Polish?"
+He was not from Kent?
+He was Polish?"

 Oddly enough, the old woman's strange assertion did not utterly surprise me.
 This was because, in the years preceding her death, I had become aware of a parallel mystery surrounding the origins of my mother.